Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Wire adjacent to IVC order at and IVC and IVC proximity-coupled wire at nu=0 and nu=+-2

 Generically both $\tilde{t}^{(R)}_o$ and $\tilde{t}^{(R)\prime}_o$ are non-zero.
 In the $1d$ limit we therefore obtain a sum $\sim k_x\left(\tilde{t}^{(R)}_o s^x - \tilde{t}^{(R)\prime}_o s^y\right)$, indicating that the spin axis favored by Rashba SOC depends on non-universal details.
 Since to a good approximation an applied magnetic field couples only to the wire's spin degrees of freedom, the non-universal relation between the wire orientation and spin directions implies a non-universal relation between the wire and magnetic field directions.

 This non-universality is the primary motivation for our introduction of the fine-tuned mirror-symmetric Hamiltonians of Sec.~\ref{sec:MirrorSymScenario}.
-When $\h^*_R$ is present instead of $\h_R$, the $\M_y^*$ (or, more correctly, the $is^x\M_y^*$) symmetry sets $\tilde{t}^{(R)\prime}_o$ to zero, in which case we can definitively `tie' the wire and internal SOC directions to one another, even at the level of the symmetry analysis.
+When $\h^*_R$ is present instead of $\h_R$, the $\M_y^*$ (or, more correctly, assuming $\phi_R=0$, the $is^x\M_y^*$) symmetry sets $\tilde{t}^{(R)\prime}_o$ to zero, in which case we can definitively `tie' the wire and internal SOC directions to one another, even at the level of the symmetry analysis.
 Moving beyond this fine-tuned limit, although we cannot say that $\tilde{t}^{(R)\prime}_o$ vanishes in the physical situation, we may nevertheless predict that because of the strong interlayer mixing that occurs between the two layers, the mirror symmetry is only weakly broken, implying that $\abs{\tilde{t}^{(R)\prime}_o}\ll\abs{\tilde{t}^{(R)}_o}$.
 (A caveat to this reasoning is that mirror symmetry is most strongly broken in the region of interest, close to the $\gamma$ point.)

-In selecting parameters for Fig.~2 and~3 of the main text, this weak breaking of the mirror symmetry was imposed.
+In selecting parameters for Figs.~\ref{fig:ExampleBands} and~\ref{fig:SCphases} of the main text, this weak breaking of the reflection and the mirror symmetries was imposed.
 Within this set of assumptions, the magnetic field direction chosen is consistent with being perpendicular to the wire.
 We further assumed that the wire was directed in such a way that the 1$d$ projection of neither $k_x(k_x^2-3k_y^2)$ nor $k_y(3k_x^3-k_y^2)$ vanished.